Vortigern-source/Cyber-Notes/README.md

 # Cyber Security Notes

-Welcome to my Cyber Security Notes repository!
+Hi, My name is Hamza and welcome to my Cyber Security Notes repository!
 Here, I'll store all my notes, resources, and references related to cybersecurity.
 As a beginner, this is my space to document what I learn and reference it whenever necessary.

 ## Introduction